 The evolution of one of the most versatile aerial platforms in modern history came, as the majority of military technological advancements do, at a time of war.
-When the U.S. Air Force entered the Korean War they had recognized gross limitations in their airlift operations.
-In collaboration with Lockheed Martin, the U.S. Air Force Tactical Air Command produced two prototype YC-130 aircraft with the capabilities of conducting medium-range airlift missions in remote and austere environments.
+When the US Air Force entered the Korean War, officials recognized gross limitations in their airlift operations.
+In collaboration with Lockheed Martin, the US Air Force Tactical Air Command produced two prototype YC-130 aircraft with the capabilities of conducting medium-range airlift missions in remote and austere environments.

-The proposal of the YC-130 was a risk because investing in a turbo-prop aircraft in the height of the jet-age could have tarnished Lockheed Martin’s reputation if the project had failed.
+The proposal of the YC-130 was a risk because investing in a turboprop aircraft in the height of the jet age could have tarnished Lockheed Martin’s reputation if the project had failed.
 To the astonishment of even the engineers, the C-130 has exceeded all expectations tenfold.
-Ater a successful test flight on August 23, 1954, its four turboprop engines, each with 3,750 horsepower — built to transport 64 paratroopers (72 soldiers total) — surpassed every requirement of the Air Force for a newly refined cargo plane.
-Since then, over 40 variants of the aircraft have sailed through the skies in support of scientific research, weather reconnaissance, humanitarian airlift missions, combat operations, aerial refueling, and wildfire suppressant.
+After a successful test flight on Aug.
+23, 1954, with four turboprop engines, each with 3,750 horsepower — built to transport 64 paratroopers (72 soldiers total) — the C-130 surpassed every requirement of the Air Force for a newly refined cargo plane.
+Since then, over 40 variants of the aircraft have sailed through the skies in support of scientific research, weather reconnaissance, combat operations, aerial refueling, humanitarian airlift missions, and suppressing wildfires.

-The Hurricane Hunters were born smack dab in the middle of the U.S. involvement in World War II, and its origins began with a dare.
-When several British pilots — many of whom achieved the glory of calling themselves “Aces” — were filling the ears of flight instructor Lieutenant Colonel Joe Duckworth with sarcastic remarks of encouragement of his “inferior” flight instruments, he challenged them to a friendly wager.
-If he could fly an AT-6 “Texan” Trainer into and out of the eye of a hurricane as it came ashore in Gavelston, then they’d have to respect both his aircraft and his instrumental flying technique.
+The Hurricane Hunters were born smack dab in the middle of the US involvement in World War II, and its origins began with a dare.
+When several British pilots — many of whom achieved the glory of calling themselves “aces” — were filling the ears of flight instructor Lt.
+Col. Joe Duckworth with sarcastic remarks of encouragement regarding his “inferior” flight instruments, he challenged them to a friendly wager.
+If he could fly an AT-6 “Texan” Trainer into and out of the eye of a hurricane as it came ashore in Galveston, then they’d have to respect both his aircraft and his instrumental flying technique.